 - Have fun listening to and talking with your children, you will be surprised at what they have to say – they surprise me everyday.

-Lindsey is our very own behaviour support lead.
+Tina is our very own behaviour support lead.
 Here are some of her top tips for managing your child’s behaviour.

 - Environmental behaviour